#203) Badlands (1973)

 Wow, That’s Dated: Mainly the idea that you could make a movie that sympathizes with a loner white man who takes out his frustrations by shooting a bunch of people.
 Those days are over.

-Take a Shot: Holly says the title once in the pre-opening credits scene.
+Title Track: Holly says the title once in the pre-opening credits scene.
 Malick’s restraint in his first feature is commendable.

 Seriously, Oscars?: No Oscar love for “Badlands”, but Malick’s movies (whenever he makes them) would become Oscar contenders soon enough.
 This film’s only awards attention was at the 1974 San Sebastian International Film Festival, and a BAFTA nomination for Sissy Spacek as Most Promising Newcomer.
 She lost to the very British Georgina Hale.